 WFM: Mr. Farid Khan, please add a few lines on your group’s key strategies which helped the brand’s growth in India?

 Farid Khan: We have organized various conferences/ architect’s meets over the years to create brand awareness in the Indian market.
 We have been participating in fenestration-specific exhibitions like ZAK, Fensterbau Frontale India and our channel partners are also contributing individually by showcasing Koemmerling brand & product range in various regional level exhibitions and architect meets.
 Apart from the above, we are actively reaching the masses through digital media thereby enhancing our brand value.

 The installations at various projects from prestigious builders and developers are showcasing our presence and strength in the market thereby living to the statement “seeing is believing”.

-PM: profine Group is a company which has a revenue more than 700 million Euros.
+PM: profile Group is a company which has a revenue of more than 700 million Euros.
 We are present in more than 70 countries all over the world and Koemmerling is our top brand.
 The focal countries in terms of mature market includes Russia, Germany and North America.
 But in terms of emerging markets, our main focus is India.
 Besides window profiles, we are producing extruding sheets which are normally used for the construction sector.

 WFM: Please tell us about few of your products which you have introduced worldwide recently?